Composable State Management

 • Primitive values (strings, numbers, booleans) become individual signals

-• Objects and arrays become nested stores with recursive property transformation
+• Objects become nested stores with recursive property transformation

-• Functions remain as-is, preserving their original behavior
+• Functions remain unchanged, preserving their original behavior

 • Computed expressions maintain their reactive computation capabilities